scottkuhl/awesome-winui/README.md

 Podcasts are listed by newest date first.

 * [Ryan Demopoulos on WinUI](http://azuredevopspodcast.clear-measure.com/ryan-demopoulos-on-winui-episode-80) - (March 16 2020) - The Azure DevOps Podcast - In this episode, Jeffrey and Ryan discuss WinUI in-depth.
 Ryan explains what it is, the changes and developments he has seen (and been a part of) over the course of his career, where he sees it heading in 10 years time, details of the release roadmap, cross-platform development, what the team is currently working on — and a whole lot more!

+## Screencasts

+Screencasts are listed by newest date first.

+* [Is Microsoft promoting UWP, Win32, or Web? | One Dev Question](https://www.youtube.com/watch?v=DUTI6W87OuE) - (april 7, 2020) - So UWP?
+Or Win32?
+Or the Web?
+What should you use for your next app?
+Kevin Gallo, @kevintgallo, explains in today's One Dev Question.

 ## Articles